History of Polish Sausages

 The Middle Ages

-Until the late 900’s when Poland became the unified country there were no written records on Polish customs or everyday life.
-We do know from archeological sites that trade merchants from Rome and other countries visited Polish teritories reaching as far north as the Baltic Sea as early as 500 B.C.
-They followed what was known as the Amber Route to get the amber (thousands of years old crystalized tree resin or sap) that was held in high esteem and was washed ashore by the Baltic sea.
+Until the late 900s, when Poland became a unified country, there were no written records of Polish customs or everyday life.
+We do know from archeological sites that trade merchants from Rome and other countries visited Polish territories reaching as far north as the Baltic Sea as early as 500 B.C.
+They followed what was known as the Amber Route to get the amber (thousands of years old crystalized tree resin or sap) that was held in high esteem and was washed ashore by the Baltic Sea.
 Besides valuable amber the local tribes provided merchants with fine furs.

-On the other hand the merchants displayed manufactured goods like gold and silver jewelry, silver and bronze dishes and drinking cups, gold medalions with likenesses of Roman nobles and coins.
-They brought the swords, knives, spices and dry sausages.
-Romans liked pork and made the whole assortment of sausages.
-Without a doubt the art of making sausages had originated in Rome and reached other areas by trade merchants and Roman military legions.
+On the other hand, the merchants displayed manufactured goods like gold and silver jewelry, silver and bronze dishes and drinking cups, gold medallions with likenesses of Roman nobles, and coins.
+They brought swords, knives, spices, and dry sausages.
+Romans liked pork and made a whole assortment of sausages.
+Without a doubt, the art of making sausages had originated in Rome and reached other areas by trade merchants and Roman military legions.
 The ties between Poland and Rome strengthened when Poland accepted Christianity as a nation in 966.
-In 1000 Otto III, a highly educated Holy Roman Emperor and a fervent Christian, travelled to Poland where he became friends with Polish King Boleslaw I the Brave (Boleslaw Chrobry).
+In 1000, Otto III, a highly educated Holy Roman Emperor, and a fervent Christian, traveled to Poland, where he became friends with Polish King Boleslaw I the Brave (Boleslaw Chrobry).
 Both nobles exchanged gifts and dined for three days.
 Contacts of this kind were helpful in learning social customs and culinary arts between different countries and new ways of meat preparation were of great interest to all.

-The monasteries were cultural centers where most of the science research was conducted and those places were familiar with methods of meat preservation or beer and wine making.
-Polish cuisine of that era was simple and based on meats, sausages, fish, bread, grouts, vegetables, fruits and honey that was commonly used in place of an expensive sugar.
-The food warehouse or kitchen pantries were stocked with items like wheat and rye, flour, bread, buckwheat and barley groats, peas and beans, vegetable oils, dry and pickled mushrooms, sourkraut, salted and smoked meats, sausages, salted and smoked fish, cheeses, butter, eggs, wooden barrels with beer, honey, wine and fruit wines.
+The monasteries were cultural centers where most of the science research was conducted, and those places were familiar with methods of meat preservation or beer and wine making.
+Polish cuisine of that era was simple and based on meats, sausages, fish, bread, grouts, vegetables, fruits, and honey that were commonly used in place of expensive sugar.
+The food warehouse or kitchen pantries were stocked with items like wheat and rye, flour, bread, buckwheat and barley groats, peas and beans, vegetable oils, dry and pickled mushrooms, saurkraut, salted and smoked meats, sausages, salted and smoked fish, cheeses, butter, eggs, wooden barrels with beer, honey, wine, and fruit wines.
 The most popular vegetables were cabbage, onion, garlic, cucumbers, carrots, parsley and caraway.
 The dishes were simple but the plate had to be large and full of food.

-The next 50 years were very turbulent as the country was invaded by the Swedish, Russians and Turks and had to deal with mutiny by Cossacks.
+The next 50 years were very turbulent as the country was invaded by the Swedish, Russians, and Turks and had to deal with mutiny by Cossacks.
 Although Poland repelled those invasions, it emerged from those wars terribly ruined and depopulated.
 The wars were accompanied by plagues and famine.
 The population, which before 1645 amounted to some 10 million decreased to 6 million at the end of the century.
-Trade shrank, currency lost in value and economic reconstruction was slow.
+Trade shrank, the currency lost in value, and economic reconstruction was slow.

 Lithuanian Products

 There was a region in the North Eastern part of Poland that we have to mention as it produced magnificent products.
-This region known today as Lithuania was a part of Poland for centuries.
+This region, known today as Lithuania, was a part of Poland for centuries.
 It became famous for its smoked products that would last for 2 years at 76° F (25° C) without apparent loss of flavor.
-The meat was carefully chosen from 12-15 month old pigs that were fed mainly with rye, barley and some potatoes.
-In some cases the pig was fed exclusively with flour.
-Different methods of slaughter were employed-the pig was killed by inserting a knife into its heart and the wound would be immediately plugged in with a wooden plug.
+The meat was carefully chosen from 12-15-month-old pigs that were fed mainly with rye, barley, and some potatoes.
+In some cases, the pig was fed exclusively with flour.
+Different methods of slaughter were employed.
+A pig was killed by inserting a knife into its heart, and the wound would be immediately plugged in with a wooden plug.
 That prevented blood loss and imparted a dark-red color to the meat.
 For the same reason the pig was not hung but lay stomach down.
 To remove the hair, the pig was not scalded with hot water as this would have made skin and meat too soft.
-Instead the pig was burned all over its body with burning hay and then the hair was scraped with knives.
-Then the entrails would be removed and the pig would be carved into pieces.
+Instead, the pig was burned all over its body with burning hay and then the hair was scraped with knives.
+Then, the entrails were removed, and the pig was carved into pieces.p>

 polish smokehouse

 Sometimes juniper berries would be added but those most often would be added directly to meat, either in whole or ground form.
-Juniper sausage ("jałowcowa") had been made in Poland for as long as anybody can remember.
-For thousands of years sausages were originally made by cutting meat into smaller pieces and stuffing them into casings through a suitable funnel, often called a stuffing horn.
-Most old-timers are familiar with the "Palcówka Sausage" (see page 234) that derives its name from the word fingers (palce) which were used to stuff the sausage.
+Juniper sausage ("jałowcowa") has been made in Poland for as long as anybody can remember.
+For thousands of years, sausages were originally made by cutting meat into smaller pieces and stuffing them into casings through a suitable funnel, often called a stuffing horn.
+Most old-timers are familiar with the "Palcówka Sausage" that derived its name from the word fingers (place), which were used to stuff the sausage.

-There were continuous wars in XVII, XVIII and XIX centuries and only after the end of WWI in 1918 we see making sausages becoming an art.
-The country was a capitalistic state now and many great sausage making businesses opened up and flourished.
-The first books on regional cooking and sausage making started to appear.
+There were continuous wars in the XVII, XVIII, and XIX centuries, and only after the end of WWI in 1918 did we see making sausages becoming an art.
+The country was a capitalistic state now, and many great sausage-making businesses opened up and flourished.
+The first books on regional cooking and sausage-making started to appear.

 Between the Wars Period - 1918-1939

-After the first World War ended in 1918 there was no centrally organized meat industry.
-There were hundreds of small meat plants and butcher shops accross the country which made products in a slow traditional way using primitive equipment.
-The city owned slaughter houses provided services to individual butcher shops.
-Large slaughter houses had some cooling facilities but smaller houses located in little towns did not.
+After the First World War ended in 1918, there was no centrally organized meat industry.
+There were hundreds of small meat plants and butcher shops across the country that made products in a slow, traditional way using primitive equipment.
+City-owned slaughterhouses provided services to individual butcher shops.
+Large slaughterhouses had some cooling facilities, but smaller houses located in little towns did not.
 The Czerniewice Meat Plant was one of the first large industrial meat plants and started working in 1912 exporting bacon to England.
 The plant would buy pigs from local farmers and process meat into finished products.
-Another known plant located in Motycz specialized mainly in the production of bacons.
-Bacons would go to England, hams to America and canned hams and dry sausages to Africa.
+Another known plant located in Motycz specialized mainly in the production of bacon.
+Bacon would go to England, hams to America and canned hams and dry sausages to Africa.
 That was a typical method of operation for about two thousand Polish plants in the years 1930-1938.
-From 1932 and on, more and more factories started to make canned hams and butts for export although the production was still limited to little plants.
+From 1932 on, more and more factories started to make canned hams and butts for export, although the production was still limited to small plants.

 The World War II - 1939-1945

-In the 1990’s after the fall of the government the plant was in deep trouble and declared bankcruptcy in 2000.
+In the 1990s, after the fall of the government, the plant was in deep trouble and declared bankruptcy in 2000.
 A year later the plant was taken over by the Polish company "Mat" and has been continuing its operations until today.

 The Glory Years (1945-1989)

-During WWII (1939 - 1945) most meat plants were destroyed and the re-birth was very slow.
-In 1948 only about 600 slaughter houses were in operation.
-Creating a new, modern and prospering meat industry became the necessity for the government.
-The country’s currency "zloty" was not convertible, the government needed hard currency and the only way to get it was to export raw (coal) materials or finished goods (vodka, meat products) and the government spared no effort to create the best meat industry.
+During WWII (1939 - 1945), most meat plants were destroyed and the re-birth was very slow.
+In 1948, only about 600 slaughterhouses were in operation.
+Creating a new, modern, and prospering meat industry became a necessity for the government.
+The country’s currency "zloty" was not convertible; the government needed hard currency, and the only way to get it was to export raw (coal) materials or finished goods (vodka, meat products) and the government spared no effort to create the best meat industry.

 A peculiar characteristic of the new regime was its fondness for long-term planning:

 • 5-year plan (1956-1960) - further modernization and development of the meat industry.
 Specifically designed machines were introduced to facilitate faster and more economical cutting and carving of animals and newer methods of production were implemented.
 Huge diversification of meat products was visible.
-Assembly line production concept was introduced.
-Meat technology manuals with manufacturing instructions and detailed recipes were written to be used in meat plants in order to produce a consistant and high quality product.
-That was the beginining of the Golden Era of Polish Sausages.
+The assembly line production concept was introduced.
+Meat technology manuals with manufacturing instructions and detailed recipes were written to be used in meat plants in order to produce a consistent and high-quality product.
+That was the beginning of the Golden Era of Polish Sausages.

 In 1959 the first official guide for making meat products and sausages was issued.
 Its name was # 16 Collection of Recipes and Instructions for Making Meat Products and Sausages and it was reserved for internal use only.
-It was 300 pages long and had sections on meat curing, making brines, grinding and emulsifying, cooking, methods of smoking, the whole factory process was described in details.
-It covered 31 smoked products (hams, butts, loins, bacons, 46 sausages, 11 headcheeses and 13 liver and blood sausages.
+At 300 pages long, it had sections on meat curing, making brines, grinding and emulsifying, cooking, and methods of smoking; the whole factory process was described in detail.
+It covered 31 smoked products (hams, butts, loins, bacon, 46 sausages, 11 headcheeses, and 13 liver and blood sausages.
 In 1960 the # 17 version was issued which was a slightly revised version of # 16.

-Then in 1964 the Polish Government issued an expanded version called # 21 Collection of Recipes and Instructions for Making Meat Products and Sausages.
-It was 760 pages long and included: 39 smoked products (hams, loins, bacons, ribs), 119 sausages, 12 headcheeses, 19 liver and blood sausages and 11 pates and meat loaves.
+Then, in 1964 the Polish Government issued an expanded version called # 21 Collection of Recipes and Instructions for Making Meat Products and Sausages.
+It was 760 pages long and included: 39 smoked products (hams, loins, bacon, ribs), 119 sausages, 12 headcheeses, 19 liver and blood sausages, and 11 pates and meat loaves.
 In total 200 meat products were covered and.... now comes the best part....ONLY ONE chemical was used.
-The additive was potassium nitrate which had been used for centuries and is still used even today by all meat processors although it is replaced by its easier to administer cousin - "sodium nitrite".
+The additive was potassium nitrate, which had been used for centuries and is still used today by all meat processors, although it is replaced by its easier-to-administer cousin - "sodium nitrite".
 In fifty years millions of pounds of meat products and sausages were made and sold without the use of chemicals.
 Just quality meats and spices.

-The project was government funded and no effort or money was spared.
+The project was government-funded and no effort or money was spared.
 This standardization allowed Poland to produce sausages of high and consistent quality.
-Moreover it taught people what to expect from a particular brand as its taste, texture, color and flavor were basically the same in all areas of the country.
-On top of that all meat plants and retail stores belonged to the government and meat inspectors rigidly enforced the regulations.
+Moreover, it taught people what to expect from a particular brand, as its taste, texture, color, and flavor were basically the same in all areas of the country.
+On top of that, all meat plants and retail stores belonged to the government, hence, meat inspectors rigidly enforced the regulations.
 Suddenly the Kabanosy or Krakowska Sausage tasted exactly the same even when produced in different regions of the country.
-In 1948 Kabanosy were officially approved as the product name that would be sold in Polish meat stores.
-In 1954 production instructions were worked out and in 1964 taking under consideration the traditional recipes of the product, the Government adopted the standard recipe that became the legally binding document that could not be changed.
+In 1948 Kabanosy was officially approved as the product name that would be sold in Polish meat stores.
+In 1954, production instructions were worked out, and in 1964 taking under consideration the traditional recipes of the product, the Government adopted the standard recipe that became the legally binding document that could not be changed.

-The war damage and the general poverty did not provide the right conditions for fast rebuilding of the agriculture.
-Farmers raised pigs in traditional ways, feeding them with potatoes, grains and kitchen leftovers.
-The chemical industry was in its infancy, there were no fertilizers (cow’s manure was used) and everything was organic.
+The war damage and the general poverty did not provide the right conditions for the fast rebuilding of agriculture.
+Farmers raised pigs in traditional ways, feeding them with potatoes, grains, and kitchen leftovers.
+The chemical industry was in its infancy; there were no fertilizers and cow manure was used, so everything was organic.
 Those were not conditions that would favor the growth of the economy but they were the ideal conditions for raising animals of the highest quality meat possible.
-Those high quality meats, great recipes without chemicals and proper manufacturing practices allowed to make great products.
-Those government manuals covered not only sausages but also hams, bacons, loins, butts, ribs, picnics and all meats that could be boiled, baked, smoked or dried.
+Those high-quality meats, great recipes without chemicals, and good manufacturing practices allowed to make great products.
+Those government manuals covered not only sausages but also hams, bacon, loins, butts, ribs, picnics, and all meats that could be boiled, baked, smoked or dried.
 There are still Master Butchers and Sausage Makers from that era and they have been holding on to those publications all their lives.
 We are very fortunate to have them as members of our site www.wedlinydomowe.pl and our discussion forum.
-Those people are walking encyclopedias of sausage making knowledge and to them we are deeply indebted.
+Those people are walking encyclopedias of sausage-making knowledge, and to them, we are deeply indebted.

-The story goes that when Poland was invited to join the Common Market it was granted an exception and was permitted to use any quantities of food additives to its sausages.
+The story goes that when Poland was invited to join the Common Market, it was granted an exception and was permitted to use any quantities of food additives in its sausages.
 Kind of a catch up game: "jump on the waggon guys and start putting chemicals in your products".
 Soon many meat processors established joint ventures loaded with capital and new partners.
-That allowed them to bring the latest technology meat machines and the products were made faster and cheaper.
-Factory made curing solutions were injected by brine injectors into meat to shorten curing time and to increase gain of the product.
+That allowed them to bring the latest technology meat machines, and the products were made faster and cheaper.
+Factory-made curing solutions were injected by brine injectors into meat to shorten curing time and increase the gain of the product.
 This peaceful revolution came so suddenly that the new government was not able to control all that was happening.
 The meat industry imported the latest machinery and chemicals from other European countries and started to follow the same standards of production.
-Unfortunately those standards were much lower than the high quality sausage standards that were enforced by the former Polish regime.
+Unfortunately, those standards were much lower than the high-quality sausage standards that were enforced by the former Polish regime.

 When Poland officially joined the Common Market in 2004 the situation deteriorated even further.
-Now the country had to conform to new common for all regulations and that did not make sausages any better.
-For example in the 1900’s the Polish government allowed 1.5 mg (150 parts per million) of phosphates to be added to 1 kg of meat (phosphates increase meat’s water holding capacity).
-New standards allowed 5 mg of phosphates and of course manufacturers loved the idea as it amounted to higher profits.
+Now, the country had to conform to new common for all regulations and that did not make sausages any better.
+For example, in the 1900s, the Polish government allowed 1.5 mg (150 parts per million) of phosphates to be added to 1 kg of meat (phosphates increase meat’s water-holding capacity).
+New standards allowed 5 mg of phosphates, and of course, manufacturers embraced the idea as it amounted to higher profits.
 On the other hand now an average Polish consumer had to swallow three times more chemicals than before and was buying a product with more water in it.
 Common Market policies have affected other countries as well.
 For instance, Germany never allowed the use of liquid smoke in its products.
-When the country became a member of the European Common Market it had to conform to new regulations and liquid smoke is now added to meat products.
+When the country became a member of the European Common Market, it had to conform to new regulations and liquid smoke is now added to meat products.
 Unfortunately, hundreds of smaller sausage makers who made wonderful products, could not compete with larger companies and went out of business.
 Very few managed to survive by charging higher prices for their superior products and catering to a more demanding consumer.

 Trade Associations (Cechy)

-In XIII-XVIII century Poland there were trade associations (cechy) which enlisted highly trained and experienced members in their particular field.
-Membership was highly seeked as those organizations provided many benefits to their members who in turn gained financial wealth.
+In XIII-XVIII century Poland, there were trade associations (cechy) which enlisted highly trained and experienced members in their particular field.
+Membership was in high demand as those organizations provided many benefits to their members who in turn gained financial wealth.
 They also performed the following functions:

 • estimated market demand and accordingly controlled supply

-• provided specialized traning to new would-be members
+• Provided specialized training to new would-be members

-The trade organizations structure remained basically the same.
+The trade organization structure remained basically the same.
 What varied was the amount of power they held.
-Originally they were very strong monopolistic organiations that protected interests and markets of their members.
-This type of structure continues to this day though it may be called a worker’s or trade unions.
+Originally, they were very strong monopolistic organizations that protected the interests and markets of their members.
+This type of structure continues to this day, though it may be called a worker’s or trade union.

-The first sausage making trade organizations were established in XIII century in Kalisz and Torun (birthplace of Nicolaus Copernicus), then in XIV century in Wroclaw and Szczecin.
-In XV century such organizations prospered in every larger city.
-At the end of XV century the trade unions made it very difficult for new members to join it.
+The first sausage-making trade organizations were established in the XIII century in Kalisz and Torun (birthplace of Nicolaus Copernicus), then in the XIV century in Wroclaw and Szczecin.
+In the XV century, such organizations prospered in every larger city.
+At the end of the XV century, the trade unions made it very difficult for new members to join them.
 The apprenticeship was made longer, membership fees went higher and no new seats were created.
-That was done to limit competition and to stabilize prices at the same level.
-Ufortunately this course of action largely backfired as more people got involved in the sausage making trade by by-passing trade unions.
+That was done to limit competition and stabilize prices at the same level.
+Unfortunately, this course of action largely backfired as more people got involved in the sausage-making trade by bypassing trade unions.

 Then came a few centuries of very turbulent history and trade unions lost much of their enforcing power.
-Eventually they became training centers and issuers of the trade licences.
-This is a similar process to any licenced trade in the USA: first you become an apprentice, then a journeyman and then after passing a state exam you become a licensed contractor, plumber or an electrician.
+Eventually, they became training centers and issuers of trade licenses.
+This is a similar process to any licensed trade in the USA: first, you become an apprentice, then a journeyman, and then, after passing a state exam, you become a licensed contractor, plumber, or electrician.
 Although they could not control the market the way they once did, they provided a great service by educating and licensing people who chose sausage making as a career.

 polish sausagemaker crest